uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ## 3. Caching

-To increase the efficiency of the app and make use of server side rendering and caching wherever possible, server-side and client-side caching techniques have been successfully combined in the `eLearning` project.
+To increase the efficiency of the app and make use of server-side rendering and caching wherever possible, server-side and client-side caching techniques have been successfully combined in the `eLearning` project.
 For server-side caching, the `unstable_cache` by NextJS is used in combination with `useSWR` for client side caching.

 ### Server-Side Caching